C2. Equations and Inequalities

 Give each student a large sheet of paper.
 Have them draw a line down the center of the paper to divide it in half, then write "Goody Bag A" and "Goody Bag B" at the top of each section.

 Ask students to represent the contents of each goody bag in different ways.
-If they choose to draw the objects to represent them, emphasize that it is not necessary to focus on perfect execution of the drawings.
+If they choose to draw the objects to represent them, emphasize that it is not necessary to focus on the exact representation of objects.

-Circulate among the students and intervene, if necessary, by asking questions such as:
+Circulate among the students and provide support as necessary, by asking questions such as:

 • You have represented the objects with drawings.
 Could you now represent them differently?